DoctorWkt/CSCvon8/journal.md

  + ALUop: 00110 or $6
  + B: 0100010

-Ahah, I had the low two wired from B to the ALU crossed.
+Ahah, I had the low two wires from B to the ALU crossed.
 Now fixed.
 Now running the above code, I get exactly what I was expecting/hoping to see:

 ```